Arnthorny/afrivia/README.md

 ## Description

 Afrivia is an API service built for the purpose of collecting and reviewing trivia questions on topics strictly related to the african continent.
+The MVP for Afrivia is currently hosted [here](https://www.afrivia.me/)

 ## Features